 Ideate.
 How can you reach your ambition?
 Ho to remove your brakes and leverage on your accelerators?
 Brainstorm and generate as much as possible ideas!
 As inspiration, you can use the Eliminate-Reduce-Raise-Create model.

-Roadmap for execution.
+Set your roadmap for execution.
 It is time to prioritise all these ideas and come with a roadmap for execution.
 Some ideas are certainly more urgent than others, some more valuable!

 As said by Philip Kotler: “Marketing is the science and art of exploring, creating, and delivering value to satisfy the needs of a target market at a profit”.
 While the first part for the definition remains true in essence, the world has evolved and challenges of the past are no more the challenges of today.
 Therefore one of the question we can have is: How can we explore, create and deliver value today in a digital world?
 Or differently said: “Which process should we follow for exploring, creating and delivering value today?”.